Ding Dang (singer): 2006–2007: Debut

 In 2006, some of the higher management personnel in Rock Records established B'in Music to manage the development of singers and produce music, while Rock Records would continue to distribute the produced music.
 This arrangement was made under the advent of online music streaming and the shrinking lucrative CD sales that affected markets globally.
 Many of the established singers signed by Rock Records such as Mayday (五月天), Fish Leong (梁静茹), Victor Wong (品冠) would also move to B'in Music as their contracts with Rock Records were due for renewal about the same time.

 During this transition in the management of singers between Rock Records and B'in Music, Ding Dang had an hour long conversation with B'in Music's Xie Zhifen (谢芝芬) who was formerly a higher management at Rock Records.
 The conversation, along with an 8 seconds long audition lead B'in Music to sign Ding Dang on as a singer as well.
 As B'in Music is a Taiwanese company with its production crew primarily based in Taiwan, being the only Mainland Chinese under them at that time, Ding Dang left for Taiwan to continue her singing career.

-However, before she could released her first album, she would be tasked be the opening act in various Mayday's local concerts in Taiwan.
+However, before she could release her first album, she would be tasked be the opening act in various Mayday's local concerts in Taiwan.
 Facing the audience as an unrecognised singer with no songs to call her own, she was met with varying responses from the audience, from polite applause to outright booing.
 In July 2007, Ding Dang released her first two singles, Run Away from Home (離家出走) and Can or Not (可以不可以).
 Thereafter, she performed the songs in as part of an opening act for Mayday's concert on to which the originally unwelcoming audience responded enthusiastically.
 With Run Away from Home, she won Top New Artists award at 2007 KKBOX Music Awards.

 2008–present

-In 2008, Ding Dang released her second album Decisively Loved (我爱上的) in Taiwan first on 8 July 2008, before promoting the album in Mainland China on 27 November 2008.
+In 2008, Ding Dang released her second album Decisively Loved (我爱上的) in Taiwan first on 8 July 2008, before promoting the album in mainland China on 27 November 2008.
 By then, one of the songs, Can't Guess, (猜不透) became one of the most downloaded ringtones, requested songs, and most sang to in karaoke establishments in Taiwan.
 On 23 September 2009, she released her third album, Night Cat (夜猫).
 Two of the songs, I Love Him (我爱他) and Suddenly Want To Love You (突然想爱你) were used as the opening and ending theme songs for the popular 2009 romance drama, Autumn's Concerto.
 I Love Him became popular as well, with it being the most popular song to be played in karaoke establishments in Taiwan between 2009 and 2010.
 The song would remain as popular in subsequent years.

 In 2015, Della entered The Chinese version of King of Mask Singer (蒙面歌王), using the mask of Black Swan to conceal her identity.
 She was crowned the Mask King of the second episode.
 She also participated in Sisters Who Make Waves (乘风破浪的姐姐) in 2020.